On Weierstra{\ss} semigroups at one and two points and their corresponding Poincar\'e series: Symmetry and functional equations

-\dem~ See \cite[\S 2.4.,~Corollaire]{serre3}. $\diamondsuit$
+\dem~ See \cite[\S 2.4.,~Corollaire]{serre3}.

-Let $V$ be a non-singular variety of dimension $r$, $\mathcal{O}_V$ be the affine coordinate ring of $V$ and $\Omega_V$ be the sheaf of differential forms of degree $r$ over $V$.
+Let $V$ be a non--singular variety of dimension $r$, $\mathcal{O}_V$ be the affine coordinate ring of $V$ and $\Omega_V$ be the sheaf of differential forms of degree $r$ over $V$.
 It is a locally free sheaf of rank $1$.
-Let $W$ be a subvariety of $V$ of codimension $h$. \begin{defn} The \emph{module of differential forms} on $W$ is defined to be
+Let $W$ be a subvariety of $V$ of codimension $h$. \begin{definition} The \emph{module of differential forms} on $W$ is defined to be